 Studying the Quality of Work and Economic Life

-The Canadian Quality of Work and Economic Life Study (known as the C-QWELS)
+Canadian Quality of Work and Economic Life Study (C-QWELS)

-In this landmark study, Professor Schieman has partnered with Angus Reid Global (ARG) to conduct nationally representative surveys of 23,603 Canadian workers annually from 2019 to 2025.
+In this landmark study, Professor Schieman has partnered with Angus Reid Global (ARG) to conduct nationally representative surveys of Canadian workers annually from 2019 to 2025 (total sample of 23,603).
 One objective is to investigate how Canadians perceive work and economic conditions, and how these factors shape the self-concept, status, and well-being.
 The longitudinal component has 15 waves of data that began in September 2019 with follow-ups into 2025 (extending to 2030).
 This offers a unique in-depth portrait of how Canadians have experienced the turbulence and fallout of the COVID-19 pandemic, cost of living, shifting trade policies, and other macro-level events.

 Quality of Employment Survey – Updated (QES-UP)

-In 2022 and 2023, Professor Schieman partnered with ARG to field two nationally representative surveys of American workers and one nationally representative sample of Canadian workers (N = 6,928).
-One main objective was to provide a 50-year snapshot of change from 1970 to the present in the quality of worklife.
-His research excavated some of the classic questions from the 1972/1973 and 1977 Quality of Employment Survey (hence the name Quality of Employment Survey – Updated).
+In 2022 and 2023, Schieman partnered with ARG to field two nationally representative surveys of American workers and one nationally representative survey of Canadian workers (total sample of 6,928).
+He excavated classic questions from the 1972/1973 and 1977 Quality of Employment Survey and updated them (hence the name Quality of Employment Survey – Updated) to provide a 50-year snapshot of change from the 1970s to the present in the quality of worklife.

 American Quality of Work & Economic Life Study (A-QWELS)

-In 2020 and 2021, as a parallel to the Canadian Quality of Work and Economic Life Study, Professor Schieman collected data on more than 6,500 American workers (with the assistance of ARG).
+In 2020 and 2021, as a parallel to the Canadian Quality of Work and Economic Life Study, Schieman collected data on 6,500 American workers (with ARG).
 Like the C-QWELS, one objective was to investigate how Americans perceive work and economic conditions, and the ways these factors shape status, satisfaction, and well-being.

 The Canadian Work Stress and Health Study (CAN-WSH)

-In 2011, Professor Schieman fielded a national survey of 6,000 working Canadians and followed up every two years until 2019 (with the assistance of the research firm Malatest).
-One objective is to track changes in demands and resources that workers experience in their roles, with an emphasis on the work-family interface, after-hours contact, multitasking, and work-life culture.
+In 2011, Schieman fielded a nationally representative survey of 6,000 working Canadians and then followed them up every two years until 2019 (with the assistance of the research firm Malatest).
+One objective was to track changes in demands and resources that workers experience, with an emphasis on the work-family interface, after-hours work contact, multitasking, and work-life culture.

-The American Work, Stress and Health Study (A-WSH)
+The American Work, Stress and Health Study (AM-WSH)

-In 2005, Professor Schieman fielded a nationally representative sample of 1,800 working American adults and followed up two years later on the eve of the Great Recession.
+In 2005, Professor Schieman fielded a nationally representative sample of 1,800 working American adults and followed up two years later.
 One objective was to document the emotional effects of work stress, especially interpersonal conflict in the workplace.